-Hearts at Home, professional providers of in-home care in Kansas City, provides the following recommended fall risk prevention tips to help:
+Hearts at Home, professional providers of home care in Kansas City, provides the following recommended fall risk prevention tips to help:

 - Investigate every room of the older person’s home from the senior’s point of view.
 Consider trying to steer a walker or wheelchair along pathways to different high-use objects: the TV set, refrigerator, kitchen cabinets, lamps, etc. Is there sufficient space to get to these destinations without running into obstacles?
 Are there any cords, throw rugs, or other inconspicuous objects on the floor that might be difficult to see and/or wheel or step over?

 - Check lighting sources and levels of lighting all throughout the senior’s home.
 Poor lighting, especially from the bedroom to the bathroom, when evening trips are likely, is a major cause of elderly falls.
 Ensure nightlights or other sources of light are in place in areas the senior may frequent after dark, and that the maximum recommended wattage bulbs are utilized in all light sources.